skellis46/finger-pointing-moon/case-for-support.md

 ## Reference:

 [^doc]: Insert key references here about documentation in practice-research.
 Include JAR and CP as notable exemplars.
+Heathfield, A., Templeton, F., & Quick, A. (Eds.).
+(1997).
+Shattered anatomies: Traces of the body in performance.
+Bristol: Arnolfini; Lycouris, S. (2000).
+The documentation of practice: Framing trace.
+Working Papers in Art and Design Vol I Retrieved 15 April, 2004, from http://www.herts.ac.uk/artdes/research/papers/wpades/vol1/lycouris2.html;

 [^fetish]: Add list here incling J. of Embodied Research, JAR, and any version of REF.
 Not surprising because mostly artist-scholars are artists who end up in the university and just want to get to do their practice.
 The 'market' of journals is simply responding to the desires of artist-scholars